Joseph-Laurent Malaine: Paintings

 Malaine exhibited at the Salon from 1791 to 1808.
 He painted in oil on copper, wood or canvas.
 Most of his works depict bouquets of flowers in vases set on entablatures, sometimes with insects or even birds.
 Among the paintings recently offered for sale were two still lifes, one depicting two stems of "roses of Sharon", the other two bunches of grapes in trompe-l'œil.
-We also know of several paintings of fruit, such as one of peaches, with jasmine flowers and two goldfinches.
+Several paintings of fruit are known, such as one of peaches, with jasmine flowers and two goldfinches.

 The Prado Museum's website describes him as "A modest painter whose works are few and far between, his compositions are characterized by an elegance and simplicity far removed from the spectacular style that prevailed at the time.
 His two paintings of vases in the Prado Museum are a good example of his meticulous, detailed style.
 His work is particularly interested in the realistic, tangible effect of different textures and motifs, whether flowers, vases or insects.
 Through the study of light on different qualities, he succeeds in creating a sense of volume that reinforces the realism of his paintings.".

-At the time of his death, we know that his son Louis Alphonse Joseph Malaine (Paris 1782-Mulhouse 1858 - his wife was from Thann) was a draftsman at the Gobelins.
+At the time of his death, his son Louis Alphonse Joseph Malaine (Paris 1782 – Mulhouse 1858; his wife was from Thann) was a draftsman at the Gobelins.
 He "then made a career in Mulhouse where he became a specialist in paisley".

 Malaine signed his paintings "Louis Malaine", "L Malaine", or with a monogram, "LJM" or "LM".
 In written sources, he is often referred to as "Malaine père", while "Malaine fils" is his son, Alphonse (Paris, June 16, 1782 - October 11, 1858, Mulhouse).

 One of Malaine's pupils was Jacques Barraband, who became a painter in the "flower class" of the Lyon School of Drawing in 1807.